 Benedict College has been highly regarded and exceptionally ranked for its programs by several academic and traditional publications.
 For example, Benedict College was ranked as one of the top baccalaureate colleges in the nation by Washington Monthly magazine for creating social mobility, producing cutting-edge scholarship, and research.

-Over the past ten years, three out of five Benedict College graduates attended professional or graduate schools.
-There are over 17,000 proud Benedict Tigers throughout the nation.
+There are over 18,000 proud Benedict Tigers throughout the nation.
 Benedict College has been a community leader for over 148-years and is a significant contributor to the region and South Carolina, with a local and annual economic impact of over $130 million.

-Going against trends, Benedict College has enrolled 50% male students while maintaining an equal female population.
+Going against trends, Benedict College maintains a nearly equal male and female student population.
 This Midlands HBCU welcomes students from all 46 counties in South Carolina, 30 states across America, and 26 countries across the world.

 The College made front-page news in the spring of 2018 when it became the first South Carolina college to lower its tuition by 26 percent.
 Cutting tuition drew praise from the Commission on Higher Education, South Carolina’s education oversight body.
 The commissioner noted the move that Benedict College has made should be applauded because it offers students more access to higher education and affordability.

-Benedict College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or call 404-679-4500 for questions about the accreditation of Benedict College.
-Five of the College’s degree programs hold national accreditation: The School of Education, Social Work, Environmental Health Science, Art, and the Tyrone Adam Burroughs School of Business and Entrepreneurship.
+Benedict College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master’s degrees.
+Six of the College’s degree programs hold national accreditation: The School of Education, Social Work Program, Environmental Health Science Program, Environmental Engineering Program, Studio Art Program, and the Tyrone Adam Burroughs School of Business and Entrepreneurship.